Returning from the World of the Scottish Play

 Shakespeare went on in his masterpiece of a tragedy to incorporate other elements that would delight the King.
 Shakespeare carefully crafted the historical account of the murder of a Scottish king by those within the very same kingdom and royal family (a rumored event that occurred to King James VI's own father’s kingship).
 Yet Shakespeare is said to have made subtle yet distinct enough differences in the plot and characters of “Macbeth” so as not to create too abrasively or distastefully a resemblance of these sensitive events in King James VI's life.

 Shakespeare was not only a master at creating beautiful works of timeless art but a master at pleasing Kings and Queens, not to mention, marketing his company extremely well.
 It is a skill that even today can go easily unrecognized and untapped.
-Yet Shakespeare continue to market himself well and continues to live on in our world and imaginations.
+Yet Shakespeare continues to market himself well and continues to live on in our world and imaginations.
 He has truly given us a gift, a gift waiting to be unraveled, explored, discovered, deeply appreciated... it helps to redefine our ideas, approaches, decisions, imaginations, hopes, dreams, and lives…

 Asimov, I. (2003).
 29 The Tragedy of MACBETH.
 Asimov's guide to Shakespeare: a guide to understanding and enjoying the works of Shakespeare (pp. 149-203).
 New York N.Y.: Gramercy Books.